LEAP Scholarships for 2022-23

 - LEAP Summer Leaders are the key to registering an informed and excited fall LEAP cohort!

-- Ability to attend at least 8 of the 16 dates listed above
+- Available for at least 75% of the dates listed above

 - Excellent interpersonal skills